 More recently, the plant’s digester system reached the end of its useful life.
 Primary Digester No. 1 and Secondary Digester No. 1 were built in the 1960s, and Primary Digester No. 2 was added in 1978.
 As of 2008, Primary Digester No. 1 had been out of service for many years, and Primary Digester No. 2 had been in continuous service for 30 years.
 Its performance was degrading, likely due to its failing Perthgas mixing system.

 The Authority retained Mott MacDonald in 2008 to design improvements to Primary Digester No. 1, and again in 2011 to improve Primary Digester No. 2.
 We provided all necessary design services, including structural, architectural, electrical, mechanical process design, and instrumentation and controls.
 Mott MacDonald also has provided bid and construction phase services including permitting, funding assistance, and full-time onsite resident observation.

 Primary Digester No. 1 and Secondary Digester No. 1

 Upgrades to the No. 1 digesters required retrofitting new piping and valves in areas of limited space, and achieving a high degree of gas pressure containment by reconditioning the existing concrete tanks.

-Polyurethane was applied to the upper interior of the tank walls to improve gas containment, and Mott MacDonald designed flexible membrane covers that would increase the digesters’ storage capacity from about 4,000 to 28,000 cubic feet.
+Polyurethane was applied to the upper interior of the tank walls to improve gas containment, and Mott MacDonald designed flexible membrane covers that would increase the digesters’ storage capacity from about 4,000 to 28,000 cubic feet (113 to 793 cubic meters).
 Air blowers and controls maintained air pressure between the cover membranes.